Wes Anderson's brand commercial "Voice" - ExBulletin

 Wes Anderson's brand commercial “Voice”

-Wes Anderson Film Director CNN Christiane Ampann is like “writing” visual style of his films, “Phoenician schema”. #Cnn #news
+Wes Anderson Film Director CNN Christiane Ampann is like “writing” visual style of his films, “Phoenician schema”. #cnn #wesanderson #christianeaManPour #shorts

 |